wurstscript/WurstScript/manual.md

 If you want to typecast a classinstance, remember it can only be cast to an int, or a sub/super- class.
 To ensure correct casting, a typecheck is needed.
 In Wurst you can check the type of a classinstance with the _instanceof_ keyword.

+_Note_: You should avoid instanceof checks whenever possible and prefer object oriented programming.

 ###Example